5 Smallest Countries in the World You Can Visit | FindGuide Blog

 Monaco: Tiny Country, Big Reputation

-Monaco.png Monaco is famous for Formula 1, luxury yachts, and casinos.
+Monaco is one of the smallest countries in the world by area, yet one of the most famous.
+It is famous for Formula 1, luxury yachts, and casinos.
 It’s just over two square kilometers, yet it draws celebrities and billionaires every year.
 But you don’t have to be rich to enjoy it.

 What to see: The Prince’s Palace, Oceanographic Museum, Larvotto Beach.